chowdhurysandeep/security-case-studies/DVWA/DVWA_Case_Study.md

 Session IDs are simply **auto-incrementing integers**: 1, 2, 3...
 Confirmed by clicking Generate multiple times and watching the `dvwaSession` cookie in browser Developer Tools.

+**Step 1 — Loading the Weak Session IDs page** Navigated to http://localhost/DVWA/vulnerabilities/weak_id/ and opened Firefox Developer Tools → Storage tab to monitor cookies in real time.
+Clicked Generate for the first time — the security cookie confirms we're testing at Low level.

 ![Weak Session Low 1](DVWA/Weak%20Session%20ID/low1.png)

+**Step 2 — First session ID generated**
+After clicking Generate, a new cookie named dvwaSessi... (dvwaSessionID) appears with value 1.
+This is the very first session ID issued by the application.

 ![Weak Session Low 2](DVWA/Weak%20Session%20ID/low2.png)

+**Step 3 — Second click — ID increments to 2**
+Clicked Generate again.
+The dvwaSessionID cookie value changed from 1 to 2 — confirming the ID is a simple incrementing counter, not a random token.

 ![Weak Session Low 3](DVWA/Weak%20Session%20ID/low3.png)

+**Step 4 — Third click — ID increments to 3**
+Clicked Generate a third time.
+The session ID predictably moved to 3, reinforcing the pattern — each new session is exactly the previous value + 1.

 ![Weak Session Low 4](DVWA/Weak%20Session%20ID/low4.png)

+Step 5 — Fourth click — ID increments to 4
+One more click confirms the pattern holds — the value is now 4.
+At this point the pattern is fully proven: dvwaSessionID is just a sequential integer counter with no randomness at all.

 ![Weak Session Low 5](DVWA/Weak%20Session%20ID/low5.png)

+>💡 Since session IDs increment by exactly 1 every time, an attacker who knows or guesses any single valid session ID can simply increment or decrement it to access every other active session on the server — no password or token required.

 ---